markmandel/recommendation-neo4j/presentation/markdown.md

 ???

-- One of the simplest recommendation collab alrogithms to write.
+- One of the simplest collaborative filter algorithms to write.
 - Introduced in a 2005 paper by Daniel Lemire and Anna Maclachlan
 - Accuracy is often on par with more complicated and expensive algorithms
 - A great place to start doing recommendations